History

 J.W.
 McConnell joins the Standard Chemical Company

 J.W.
-McConnell joined the Standard Chemical Company, and a year later moved to Montreal, to establish its office there.
-When he first arrived, he roomed at the YMCA in Montreal.
-Within a year, he was selling the company's shares in Europe, which gave him a facility with brokering relationships that formed the basis for the financial success that characterized the rest of his life.
+McConnell joined the Standard Chemical Company, and moved to Montreal a year later to establish its office there.
+Upon arrival in Montreal, he roomed at the YMCA.
+Within a year, he was selling the company's shares in Europe, which gave him a facility for brokering relationships that formed the basis for the financial success that characterized the rest of his life.

 J.W.
 McConnell becomes a regular and generous contributor

 J.W.
-McConnell had become a regular and generous contributor to several major Montreal institutions, notably McGill University, the Royal Victoria and Montreal General hospitals, and the YMCA.
-He also assisted several churches (Catholic and Protestant), youth initiatives, missions, and individuals — both English and French-speaking — usually anonymously.
+McConnell became a regular and generous contributor to several major Montreal institutions, notably McGill University, the Royal Victoria and Montreal General hospitals, and the YMCA.
+He also assisted several churches (Catholic and Protestant), youth initiatives, missions, and individuals — both English and French-speaking.
+His contributions were often anonymous.

 J.W.
 McConnell's chief interests

 J.W.
-McConnell was involved in numerous businesses, but his chief interests in his early years were Goodwin's Department Store (later sold to Eaton's), the Borden Company of Canada, Ogilvy's Flour Mills, Inco, Brazilian Traction (later Brascan), Canadian International Paper, and the St Lawrence Sugar Co., of which he was president from 1914.
+McConnell was involved in numerous businesses.
+His chief interests in his early years were Goodwin's department store (later sold to Eaton's), the Borden Company of Canada, Ogilvie Flour Mills, Inco, Brazilian Traction (later Brascan), Canadian International Paper, and the St. Lawrence Sugar Co., of which he was president from 1914.
 By 1920, he was one of the wealthiest people in Canada.

 The McConnell Foundation is established

-Patriotic War Fund and the Victory Loan Campaigns
+Canadian Patriotic War Fund and the Victory Loan campaigns

 During the First and Second World Wars, J.W.
-McConnell was a tireless fundraiser and instrumental figure behind a number of successful war efforts, including the Patriotic War Fund and the Victory Loan Campaigns.
+McConnell was a tireless fundraiser and an instrumental figure behind a number of successful war efforts, including the Canadian Patriotic War Fund and the Victory Loan campaigns.

 J.W.
 McConnell passes away